ASHLEY, EASTON & LAWRENCE HILL SMART DISTRICT

 REPLICATE offers an opportunity for people in Bristol to test “tomorrow’s technology today”, learning about and becoming familiar with new technologies that will become increasingly commonplace.
 The project will contribute towards Bristol’s ambition to be carbon neutral and run entirely on clean energy by 2050.

-Led by Bristol City Council, and partners, the Bristol pilot aims to:
+Led by Bristol City Council, and partners, the Bristol pilot aims to explore how smart technology could be used to:

 - Reduce the cost, and amount, of energy consumed to help tackle fuel poverty.